2015–16 Radford Highlanders men's basketball team

 The 2015–16 Radford Highlanders men's basketball team represented Radford University during the 2015–16 NCAA Division I men's basketball season.
-The Highlanders, led by fifth year head coach Mike Jones, played their home games at the Dedmon Center and were members of the Big South Conference.
-They finished the season 16–15, 9–9 in Big South play to finish in seventh place.
+The Highlanders, led by fifth-year head coach Mike Jones, played their home games at the Dedmon Center in Radford, Virginia and were members of the Big South Conference.
+They finished the season 16–15, 9–9 in Big South play, to finish in seventh place.
 They lost to Presbyterian in the first round of the Big South tournament.